Tips to prevent your cat from scratching furniture

 by | Cat Care |

-Scratching is an instinctive behaviour and cats do it for several reasons: to stretch, to communicate, play, seek attention and to maintain healthy claws.
+Scratching is an instinctive behaviour and cats do it for several reasons: To stretch, to communicate, play, seek attention and to maintain healthy claws.

 Wake up call

-Reinforce good behaviour
+Reinforce good behavior

 The health of the matter